 Earl left home in 1999 with $1500 in his bank account and the idea of taking a three month backpacking trip through SE Asia.
-Now, over 11 years later, that same trip has yet to end and has involved endless adventures.
+That same trip has yet to end and has involved endless adventures.
 Earl doesn’t collect stamps in his passport; instead he focuses on human interactions and life lessons to be learned while traveling, volunteering, and working abroad.
 Whether escaping from kidnappers on Bangladesh or living on the beach in Mexico, his goal is to get a first-hand education that only travel can provide.
 Please enjoy a week-in-the-life of Wandering Earl in the Middle East!

 Day One: Sunday

 8AM: Check out of the pleasant Chrakan Hotel and along with Anil from FoxNomad.com, with whom I am traveling at the moment, catch a shared taxi to the town of Erbil, which is the regional capital of Iraqi Kurdistan.
 During the three hour journey, we pass through several heavily-guarded checkpoints where we hand over our passports for inspection.
 At one checkpoint, we are led into a shipping container which turns out to be the office of a US Marine in charge of the site.
 He warns us that despite the relative peace in the region, there is always the potential for trouble.

 11AM: Check into the Shahan Hotel in Erbil and join Anil for his last lunch (chicken sandwiches) before he catches a taxi to the airport for his flight home.

 12PM: Work for three hours in my hotel room and one hour at an internet cafe that has a surprisingly decent connection.